is a south St. Louis neighborhood roughly bound by Dale to the north and east, Manchester to the south and the city limits to the west:

 There are many typical brick homes that can be seen in other parts of the city:

-And there are some harder to categorize, unique places that remind me a lot of the inner ring suburb town of Maplewood:
+And there are some harder to categorize, unique places that remind me a lot of the inner ring suburb city of Maplewood:

 But the real surprise was the amount of new construction.
 I have to say....against all odds....I really like a lot of the contemporary infill in Franz Park, more so than any other neighborhood I've visited thus far: